 Entrepreneurship + Startups

 While reacquainting myself to my hometown, I absorbed all I could from the local tech, design, and entrepreneur communities.
-I quickly noticed a UX-shaped hole that needed to be filled.
+I noticed a UX-shaped hole that needed to be filled.

 I met my business partners through work and meetups, and together we created Kennason, LLC, a consulting company for UX research, strategy, and design.
 We have worked with great and inspiring clients, from small tech startups to large organizations, and we are always excited by new and challenging ideas.